aivtic/Cybersecurity-Ethical-Hacking-Internship-Labs/README.md

 # A-I Vocational Training Institute of Cybersecurity
-# Cybersecurity Ethical-Hacking Internship Labs
+# Cybersecurity Ethical-Hacking Internship Training Labs (Phase 2)
 This repository contains all labs for the Phase 2 Cybersecurity and Ethical Hacking Internship.
 Labs cover ethical hacking, penetration testing, vulnerability scanning, social engineering, post-exploitation techniques, forensics, and more.
 Each course has its own directory with detailed lab instructions and tools.

 ### Repository Highlights